 In addition to office and call centres, sound masking systems are now utilised in a wider range of buildings where speech privacy is vital.
 With general background noise now so low in working environments, conversations can be heard up to 50 feet away.

-An open office is designed to encourage a shared working environment, yet with this comes a natural increase in office sounds, causing employees to become distracted.
+An open office is designed to encourage a shared working environment, yet with this comes a natural increase in office sounds, causing employees to become distracted and stressed.